 Digital Access for Rural Students

-A semester-long collaboration with NTCA (Rural Broadband Association) to understand digital access barriers in rural Michigan and design community-ready communication tools that support students, families, and educators.
+Research and communications design to understand digital access barriers in rural Michigan and support students, families, and educators.

 Sep – Nov 2024